Journal of Inorganic Materials ›› 2026, Vol. 41 ›› Issue (3): 359-369.DOI: 10.15541/jim20250275

 • Supported by:

-Abstract: BN ceramic fibers exhibit significant potential for applications in the high-temperature wave-transparent and semiconductor fields, due to their excellent resistance to high-temperature and thermal conductivity, as well as outstanding wave-transparent performance.
-However, the low crystallinity observed in BN ceramic fibers inhibits the complete realization of their superior properties associated with the h-BN crystal structure.
-In this work, based on the mechanism that inorganic nanofillers could act as heterogeneous nucleating agents to accelerate matrix crystallization, three lateral sizes of amino-functionalized BNNS were prepared utilizing a one-step ball milling method.
-BNNSs were chemical bonded to the molecular chain of polyborazine to synthesis hybrid BNNS/polyborazine precursors, which were finally derived to high performance BN ceramic fibers with high crystallinity.
-This investigation thoroughly explored the scale effect of BNNS on the molecular structure of hybrid precursor, as well as their physicochemical properties and melt spinning performance.
-The relationship among the BNNS size, microstructure, and mechanical properties was elucidated.
+BN ceramic fibers exhibit significant potential for applications in high-temperature wave-transparent and semiconductor fields, due to their excellent resistance to high temperatures and thermal conductivity, as well as their outstanding wave-transparent performance.
+However, the low crystallinity observed in BN ceramic fibers inhibits complete realization of their potential superior properties associated with the h-BN crystal structure.
+In this work, based on the mechanism that inorganic nanofillers could act as heterogeneous nucleating agents to accelerate matrix crystallization, three lateral sizes (0.5, 2 and 4 μm) of amino-functionalized BN nanosheets (BNNSs) were prepared utilizing a one-step ball milling method.
+BNNSs were chemically bonded to molecular chain of polyborazine to synthesize hybrid BNNS/polyborazine precursors, which were finally derived into high-performance BN ceramic fibers with high crystallinity.
+This investigation thoroughly explored the scale effects of BNNS on the molecular structure of hybrid precursor, as well as their physicochemical properties and melt spinning performance.
+Relationship among the BNNSs’ size, microstructure and mechanical properties was elucidated.
 Increasing BNNSs size could enhance the ceramic yield of precursor (up to 64.1%), but destroy the viscosity-time stability.
-Moreover, it was demonstrated that changing the BNNS scales could evidently regulate the crystal structure of BN ceramic fibers.
-Relationship among BNNSs lateral sizes, crystal structure, and mechanical performance was determined to be non-linear.
-BN ceramic fibers containing 2 μm BNNS displayed the highest crystallinity (94%), grain size (12.5 nm) and density (2.0 g/cm3).
-However, surface defects associated with 2 μm BNNS resulted in a non-optimal average strength (0.90 GPa).
-BN ceramic fibers doped with 0.5 μm BNNS exhibited the best average strength (0.94 GPa), attributed to the favorable combination of high crystallinity and a smooth surface.
-This work could provide crucial references for the fine regulation of microstructure and the preparation of high-performance BN ceramic fibers.
+Moreover, it was demonstrated that BNNS scale could evidently regulate crystal structure of BN ceramic fibers.
+Relationship among the BNNSs’ lateral sizes, crystal structure and mechanical performance was determined to be non-linear.
+BN ceramic fibers containing 2 μm BNNS displayed the highest crystallinity (94%), grain size (12.5 nm) and density (2.00 g/cm3).
+However, surface defects associated with 2 μm BNNS resulted in a non-optimal average tensile strength (0.90 GPa).
+BN ceramic fibers doped with 0.5 μm BNNS exhibited the best average tensile strength (0.94 GPa), attributed to the favorable combination of high crystallinity and smooth surface.
+This work could provide crucial references for fine regulation of microstructure and preparation of high-performance BN ceramic fibers.

-Key words: BN ceramic fiber, crystal structure, mechanical properties, BNNS, BNNS size effect
+Key words: BN ceramic fiber, crystal structure, mechanical property, BN nanosheet, BNNS size effect

 CLC Number: